Sadiq-marcelo/Investigating-TMDB-movies-Dataset/README.md

 As a result of the analysis carried out, here some of the key findings and conclusions considered includes:
 * Highest grossing movies of all time includes Avatar, Star Wars, Jurassic World, Titanic, The Net etc.
 * The most profitable year in the movies industry was 2015.
 * The most popular genres are Drama, Comedy, Thriller and Action.
-For investment purposes, this genres needs be considered.
+For investment purposes, this are genres that needs be given considered.
 * A well planned budget should be considered when investing in the movies industry.

 ## Introduction